russellcameronthomas/library/_incentives/chapters/1-feast.md

 In the end, "eating" is behavior that the food is rewarding, though there is also the social reward for being a good member of the Feast:

-1. For themselves: Get enough of the food types that they want/like.
+1. For themselves: Get enough of the food types that you want/like.
-    1. If they don't like any of their food, they don't have to eat it.
+    1. If you don't like any of their food, you don't have to eat it.
-    1. Mostly honor their "my food" choice, as place of pride for each Actor
+    1. Mostly honor your "my food" choice, as place of pride
 1. For themselves as members of the Feast: be a good member and help make it a good Feast for everyone.
 For example:
     1. Don't waste any food, if possible.
     1. Don't take food tagged for someone else